If you experience any of these signs and symptoms of premature labor or other unusual changes, call your doctor right away:

 - Know the signs and symptoms of premature labor

-Speak With Your Doctor for Information about your pregnancy health
+Speak With Your Doctor for Information About Your Pregnancy Health

 Your physician can use the results of your PreTRM Test, along with other information from your prenatal visits and your medical history, to create a personalized plan for your medical care.